WELCOME TO THE FAQS

 a warm invitation

-For those who may be unfamiliar with Revoice or interested in learning more about who we are.
+for those who may be unfamiliar with Revoice or interested in learning more about who we are.

 This FAQ is especially for those outside our community who have questions or curiosity about our mission and convictions.